2002 Malaysian Grand Prix: Background

 The 2002 Malaysian Grand Prix, the second round of seventeen in the 2002 Formula One World Championship, was held at the Sepang International Circuit in Sepang, Selangor, Malaysia on 17 March 2002, the fourth time a Formula One Grand Prix was taking place at Sepang.
 The Fédération Internationale de l'Automobile (FIA), motorsport's governing body, had sanctioned a race in Malaysia since the 1960s, with the initial events staged in Singapore, then part of the Malaysian Federation, before moving to the Shah Alam Circuit.
-When the Formula One Grand Prix debuted in 1999, tit was transferred to the purpose-built Sepang International Circuit, where it remained until 2017.
+When the Formula One Grand Prix debuted in 1999, it was transferred to the purpose-built Sepang International Circuit, where it remained until 2017.
 The track underwent safety upgrades, with 18 new safety fences installed to protect trackside personnel and the installation of new kerbs and gutters at five corners.
 A 60 m section of track on the straight between turns 11 and 12 was repaved.